-Used properly and with prudent assumptions, this software enables you to show clients in an engaging and thought-provoking way what their future might look like under varying assumptions.
+Used properly and with appropriate assumptions, this critical tool enables you to demonstrate to clients in an interactive, engaging and thought-provoking way what their future might look like under varying scenarios.

-By showing clients they are never going to run out of money, you can help them avoid taking unnecessary investment risks and increase their peace of mind.
+By showing clients they may never run out of money based on reasonable assumptions, can also help them avoid taking unnecessary investment risks, and of course increase their peace of mind.

 Because your service no longer needs to revolve around investment performance, you can keep the implementation piece as simple, as low-risk and as painless as possible.
 This is why the best financial planners build successful businesses with minimum hassle.

-The old way, in which advisers spent hours boring clients with chatter about investment products and quarterly performance, may have worked when clients didn’t know how much they were paying for your service, but not anymore.
+The traditional way in which advisers spent copious left brain hours boring clients with noise about investment and quarterly past performance, may have worked when clients didn’t have transparency and know how much they were paying for your service, but not anymore.

-Instead, your progress meetings can become forward-looking, focusing on what is changing in clients’ lives, how their needs and goals are evolving and how external events play into the plan you have created for them.
+Instead, your ‘review’ meetings disappear, and you implement forward looking ‘progress’ meetings, focusing on what is changing in clients’ lives, how their needs and goals are evolving and how external events play into the plan you have created with them.

-Over the next few years, increasing numbers of clients will abandon their advisers and seek to take care of their own finances on the internet.
-DIY options will become more available.
-Fintech, robo and other disrupters are here now.
-Those clients that do stick with their advisers for conventional advice will put them under increasing pressure to reduce their fees.
+Over the next few years, increasing numbers of clients will continue to abandon their advisers and seek to take care of their own finances.
+DIY options are becoming more available.
+Robo, phono, and other disrupters are here now.
+Clients that do stick with their advisers will put them under increasing margin pressure.

-Against this grim background, the alternative of lifestyle financial planning makes much more sense.
-It delivers clients what they need, it frees advisers from selling commoditised services in areas over which they have no control, and it lets them focus on high value-add areas above the line.
+Against this grim but real background, the alternative of life-first financial planning makes much more sense.
+It delivers clients what they need, it frees advisers from selling commoditised services in areas over which they have no control, and it lets them focus on high value-add areas ‘above the line’.